De1p0/Key-Click-/README.md

 # Key-Click-
 just some stupid project i was working on so all it is, is that you press a key and it makes a keyboard clicking sound kinda like opera

+# oh yeah i forgot to tell you
+that you can view the testing site i guess??